-This document constitutes a registration document (the "Registration Document") relating to Conduit Holdings Limited (the "Company" or "Conduit") prepared in accordance with the prospectus regulation rules (the "Prospectus Regulation Rules") of the Financial Conduct Authority (the "FCA") made under section 73A of the Financial Services and Markets Act 2000 (the "FSMA").
-A copy of this Registration Document has been filed with the FCA and has been made available to the public in accordance with the Prospectus Regulation Rules.
-This Registration Document has been approved by the FCA, as competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation").
-The FCA only approves this Registration Document as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval should not be considered as an endorsement of the issuer that is the subject of this Registration Document.
+This document constitutes a prospectus (the "Prospectus") for the purposes of Regulation (EU) 2017/1129, as amended (the "Prospectus Regulation") relating to Conduit Holdings Limited (the "Company" or "Conduit") prepared in accordance with the prospectus regulation rules (the "Prospectus Regulation Rules") of the Financial Conduct Authority (the "FCA") made under section 73A of the Financial Services and Markets Act 2000, as amended (the "FSMA").
+A copy of this Prospectus has been filed with, and approved by, the FCA, as competent authority under the Prospectus Regulation and has been made available to the public in accordance with the Prospectus Regulation Rules.

+The FCA only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval should not be considered as an endorsement of the Company that is, or the quality of the securities that are, the subject of this Prospectus.
+Investors should make their own assessment as to the suitability of investing in the securities.